Cognitive Behavioural Therapy (CBT) Groups

 - Gender specific topics

 The Twelve Steps philosophy and group work is the core component of addiction treatment programming.
 The groups meet daily to gain an understanding of the philosophy underlying the steps, how to work the steps, and study the book Alcoholics Anonymous.
 Members work thoroughly on steps one to three with a counsellor while in the core Twelve Steps group.

 The steps are “a group of principles, spiritual in nature, which if practised as a way of life, can expel the obsession to drink (or use) and enable the suffer to become happy and usefully whole.”- Alcoholics Anonymous World Services, Inc.

 The Readiness Group is for returning members, people who are in programs longer for more than 30 days, and step-resistant members.
 This group takes pays close attention to the causes of relapse and relapse prevention.
 It consists of a four-week structured program of three group sessions per week and is customized to the needs of the members of the group.
 Examples of a few topics are:

 - In-depth study of recovery and relapse prevention material in a facilitated peer-to-peer group

 - Topics including spirituality, steps one to six, cross additions, healthy relationships, positive self-talk, acceptance, coping skills, recovery and relapse and relapse prevention actions

 Meetings of Alcoholics Anonymous and Narcotics Anonymous happen six days a week while at the centre.
 When members leave the centre, they must attend one meeting of Alcoholics Anonymous.
 The formats of these meetings vary from day-to-day to provide members with a variety of different formats after discharge.
 These meetings’ activities include speakers, discussions, topics, step studies and book studies.

 Dialectical Behavioural Therapy

-Dialectical Behavioural Therapy Group (DBT) can be done for our members by having one-on-one sessions with a counsellor or in a group, depending on the member’s needs.
+Dialectical Behavioural Therapy Group (DBT) can be done for our members by having one-on-one sessions with a counsellor, depending on the member’s needs.
 DBT assists people who struggle with volatile emotions.
 The therapeutic approach especially helps people with co-occurring disorders like post traumatic stress disorder (PTSD) or borderline personality disorder.

 - Skills of mindfulness